Opening reception: Thursday, February 7, 6:00-8:00 p.m.

 of physical surroundings, new spaces spring into existence.

 The artists in this exhibition engage with their personal experiences, memories, and cultural heritage in order to reflect on today’s social coexistence.
-Morehshin Allahyari (IRN/US) reflects on post-colonialism by exploring meanings of
+Morehshin Allahyari (IR/US) reflects on post-colonialism by exploring meanings of

 myths of Middle-Eastern origin.
-Scott Benesiinaabandan (CAN) creates a futuristic setting based on a story of the indigenous Anishinabe peoples.
-Matias Brunacci (ARG/DE) develops an interactive, technology-based shamanistic
+Scott Benesiinaabandan (CA) creates a futuristic setting based on a story of the indigenous Anishinabe peoples.
+Matias Brunacci (AR/DE) develops an interactive, technology-based shamanistic

 journey.
-Yu Hong (CHN) refers back to Chinese history and her families’ life stories.
-Francois Knoetze (ZAF) combines present and future, as well as representations and fictional visions of South Africa.
-Erin Ko (US) and Jamie Martinez (COL/US) create a journey to the afterlife inspired by the Egyptian Book of the Dead.
+Yu Hong (CN) refers back to Chinese history and her families’ life stories.
+Francois Knoetze (ZA) combines present and future, as well as representations and fictional visions of South Africa.
+Erin Ko (US) and Jamie Martinez (CO/US) create a journey to the afterlife inspired by the Egyptian Book of the Dead.

 Through their works, the artists shape their hopes and desires into virtual environments representing imagined cultures.
 Their speculative virtual worlds create different perspectives on established narratives and traditions, as well as images and symbols.